TomStuart92/TomStuart92.github.io/_posts/16-10-04-DOMMapper.md

 # Introduction

 Next week at Makers we have our first project week.
 This is an opportunity to build something we choose, in a stack of our own choosing.
-The theme for the week is Dev Tools, that is, any tool that makes our lives as developers easier.
+The theme for the week is Dev Tools, any tool that makes our lives as developers easier.

 I had an idea for such a tool, but being me, I wanted to prove it was feasible before offering it up.
 So I played around with some code, and a few hours later had a working prototype.